neuefische/wd-flipped-classroom-curriculum/sessions/js-array-methods/README.md

 ## Session Guide

-In many cases, data in JavaScript is stored in arrays, often as arrays of objects.
-There are various ways to manipulate and access this data:
+In this session, we will explore different ways to manipulate and access data stored in arrays, often arrays of objects.
+These methods help make your code cleaner, more efficient, and more readable.
+Here are some key operations we can perform with array methods:

-- Running the same operation on each object, like creating a card for every item.
+- Repeating the same action for each object, such as creating a card for every item.
 - Filtering objects based on specific criteria to narrow down results.
 - Generating a new array that contains only selected pieces of information.
-- Determining if at least one element in the array meets a certain condition.
+- Checking if an array contains a certain element.
-- Locating a specific object within an array.
+- Finding a specific object within an array.

-> Why is it advantageous to use array methods for handling data in arrays?
-How do these methods contribute to making your code more readable and efficient?
+> Why is it helpful to use array methods when working with data?
+How do these methods make your code cleaner and easier to understand?

 ### What are Array Methods?